Plotting

 Currently the function tries to plot legends for the different layout patches.
 The position of the different legends has been hardcoded in corners of the Axes and might require users to tweak the axis limits (through k0l_lim, k1l_lim and k2l_lim) to ensure legend labels and plotted elements don’t overlap.

-• madx (cpymad.madx.Madx) -- an instanciated Madx object.
+• madx (cpymad.madx.Madx) -- An instanciated Madx object.
 Positional only.

-• plot_dipoles (bool) -- if True, dipole patches will be plotted on the layout subplot of the figure.
+• plot_dipoles (bool) -- If True, dipole patches will be plotted on the layout subplot of the figure.
 Defaults to True.
 Dipoles are plotted in blue.

-• plot_dipole_k1 (bool) -- if True, dipole elements with a quadrupolar gradient will have this gradient plotted as a quadrupole patch.
+• plot_dipole_k1 (bool) -- If True, dipole elements with a quadrupolar gradient will have this gradient plotted as a quadrupole patch.
 Defaults to False.

-• plot_quadrupoles (bool) -- if True, quadrupole patches will be plotted on the layout subplot of the figure.
+• plot_quadrupoles (bool) -- If True, quadrupole patches will be plotted on the layout subplot of the figure.
 Defaults to True.
 Quadrupoles are plotted in red.

-• k0l_lim (Union[Tuple[float, float], float, int]) -- vertical axis limits for the k0l values used for the height of dipole patches.
+• k0l_lim (tuple[float, float] | float, optional) -- If given, will be used as vertical axis limits for the k0l values used for the height of dipole patches.
 Can be given as a single value (float, int) or a tuple (in which case it should be symmetric).
-If None (default) is given, then the limits will be auto-determined based on the k0l values of the dipoles in the plot.
+If None is given, then the limits will be determined automatically based on the k0l values of the dipoles.

-• k1l_lim (Union[Tuple[float, float], float, int]) -- vertical axis limits for the k1l values used for the height of quadrupole patches.
+• k1l_lim (tuple[float, float] | float, optional) -- If given, will be used as vertical axis limits for the k1l values used for the height of quadrupole patches.
 Can be given as a single value (float, int) or a tuple (in which case it should be symmetric).
-If None (default) is given, then the limits will be auto-determined based on the k0l values of the quadrupoles in the plot.
+If None is given, then the limits will be determined automatically based on the k1l values of the quadrupoles.

-• k2l_lim (Union[Tuple[float, float], float, int]) -- if given, sextupole patches will be plotted on the layout subplot of the figure.
-If given, acts as vertical axis limits for the k2l values used for the height of sextupole patches.
+• k2l_lim (tuple[float, float] | float, optional) -- If given, will be used as vertical axis limits for the k2l values used for the height of sextupole patches.
 Can be given as a single value (float, int) or a tuple (in which case it should be symmetric).
+If None is given, then the limits will be determined automatically based on the k2l values of the sextupoles.

-• k3l_lim (Union[Tuple[float, float], float, int]) -- if given, octupole patches will be plotted on the layout subplot of the figure.
-If given, acts as vertical axis limits for the k3l values used for the height of octupole patches.
+• k3l_lim (tuple[float, float] | float, optional) -- If given, will be used as vertical axis limits for the k3l values used for the height of octupole patches.
 Can be given as a single value (float, int) or a tuple (in which case it should be symmetric).
+If None is given, then the limits will be determined automatically based on the k3l values of the octupoles.

-• **kwargs -- any keyword argument will be transmitted to plot_machine_layout, later on to _plot_lattice_series, and then Rectangle, such as lw etc. If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.
+• **kwargs -- Any keyword argument will be transmitted to _plot_lattice_series, and then Rectangle, such as lw etc. If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.
 By definition, the quadrupole elements will be drawn on said axis, and for each new element type to plot a call to twinx is made and the new elements will be drawn on the newly created twin Axes.
 If bpms_legend is given as False and BPMs are plotted, the BPM legend will not be plotted on the layout axis.

 Example